FPN AskPsy

 Attendance registration in Canvas "Roll Call"

-If you go to 'Grades > Roll Call Attendance' , you are presented with an overview of total registered days (either 'absent' or 'present') and a list of days marked as 'absent'.
-Your tutor is the first person to contact if you have questions about the registration of your attendance.
+If you go to 'Grades > Roll Call Attendance' you will see an overview of the total number of days registered (either 'absent' or 'present') and a list of days marked as 'absent'.
+Your tutor is the first person to contact if you have any questions about registering your attendance.
 Want to know more?
-See the page "Canvas attendance registration for tutors" for more information.
+See the Canvas attendance registration for tutors page for more information.

 Preferential scheduling in exceptional circumstances

-* such circumstances may include (chronic) illness, disability, participation in top-level sports, or (urgent) family circumstances.
+* Such circumstances may include (chronic) illness, disability, participation in top -level sports or (urgent) family circumstances.

 See also

-Last modified: Wed, 28/02/2024 - 14:38
+Last modified: Mon, 24/06/2024 - 12:37

 You are here